 No list of Chinese universities would be complete without an entry from the island city of Hong Kong.
 The University of Hong Kong is oldest university in the city, and its student enrollment is comprised of almost one-quarter international students.
 If you want the life-affirming jolt of living in the most exciting city in Southeast Asia, the University of Hong Kong is a western-oriented and well-respected option.
 Founded when Hong Kong was controlled by the British, the university combines British academic sensibilities with a modern Hong Kong environs.

-More Suggested Study Abroad Programs in Smaller Chinese Cities:
+More Study Abroad Programs in China:

 Ready to Study Abroad in China?